Dark Mode

 How Can Spar & Bernstein Help With Your Adjustment Of Status & Green Card Application?

-Applying can be overwhelming, considering all of the documents needed and regulations in place.
+Applying for a Green Card can be overwhelming, considering all the documents needed and regulations in place.

 Our knowledgeable and compassionate attorneys will:

-• Determine if you are eligible for a Green Card
+• Evaluate your eligibility for a Green Card

-• Determine if you are eligible for an adjustment of status
+• Assess whether you qualify for an adjustment of status

-• Research the possibilities for adjustment of status, if you have overstayed your visa
+• Explore options for adjusting your status, if you have overstayed your visa

 • Help you file the needed forms